dustimausi/hackster/README.md

 # hackster
 Hackintosh OpenCore EFI for Lenovo ThinkCentre M93p Tiny i7

 Thias is not an install guide.
-Just want to share my efi which worked for me.
-Full isntall from Catalina USB install Stick.
+Just like to share my efi which worked for me.
+Full install from Catalina USB install Stick.
 Create the USB Install stick with Console and copy the EFI to the EFI Drive of the Stick.

 Model              Lenovo ThinkCentre M93p Tiny